Njugen/tabflower/README.md

 located in /tabeon/src/index.js

 The first UI js file to load when React launches in index.html.
-This file renders the project's user interface component, ``<App />``, into the #root element of index.html, using the following snippet
+This file renders the project's user interface component (from here on "App component"), ``<App />``, into the #root element of index.html, using the following snippet

 ``ReactDOM.render(<BrowserRouter><App /></BrowserRouter>, document.getElementById('root'));``